-The European Innovation Partnership in Active and Healthy Ageing (EIP on AHA) is a pilot initiative launched by the European Commission to foster innovation in the field of active and healthy ageing.
+The European Innovation Partnership in Active and Healthy Ageing (EIP on AHA) is an initiative launched by the European Commission to foster innovation and digital transformation in the field of active and healthy ageing.

 The concept of a European Innovation Partnership (an EIP) is of a partnership that can help strengthen EU research and innovation.
 A partnership brings together all the relevant actors at EU, national and regional levels across different policy areas to handle a specific societal challenge and involve all the innovation chain levels.
 The EIP on Active and Healthy Ageing was the first EIP created in 2011.
 It focuses on the active and healthy ageing of the people of Europe.

-The European population is ageing rapidly, but living longer does not necessarily mean living healthier, more active and independent life.
-The number of Europeans over 65 will double in the next 50 years, and the number of over 80's will almost triple.
+The European population is ageing rapidly.
+Yet living longer does not necessarily mean living a healthier, more active and independent life.
+The number of Europeans aged over 65 will double in the next 50 years, and the number of over 80 year olds will almost triple.
 Life expectancy will continue to increase, yet unhealthy life years make up around 20% of a person's life.

 Active and healthy ageing is a societal challenge shared by all European countries, but also an opportunity.
 It is a chance for Europe to establish itself as a global leader that is capable of providing innovative solutions.